-Level 1 - quoted prices (unadjusted) in active markets for identical assets or liabilities
+Level 1 - quoted prices (unadjusted) in active markets for identical assets or liabilities directly (i.e. as prices) or indirectly (i.e. as derived from prices).

-Level 2 - inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. as derived from prices).
+- inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either Level 2

-Level 3 - inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+- inputs for the asset or liability that are not based on observable market data

+(unobservable inputs).